 A mailing list is the only medium where you have a direct contact with your audience (Tim Denning).
 Yes they can ‘like’ or ‘follow’ you on social media; you can even send them messages individually.
 Try sending a thousand messages on social media and the Facebook spam police will be at your virtual door before you reach ten.
 Post to your two thousand plus friends (did you know there’s a limit?) and how many will see it?
 A mailing list consists of people who have said, ‘yes I’m interested in what you say, Tell me more; inform me; entertain me.’
 Setting up a mailing list.

 Back on that grouse moor we are now targeting individual birds with a snipers rifle.

-Note: If you follow or subscribe via WordPress you will miss out on the free book and content
+Note: If you follow or subscribe via WordPress you will miss out on the free content

 What you get

 - 3 additional free to read chapters of my serial novels

 - Free access to Secret-Obsessions.com fetish content (Check the box on sign up as this content is more explicit)

 - Selected subscribers may be offered opportunities to read and review advanced copies of my books

 - You’ll never receive more than two e mails per week

 - I’ll never share your email address with anyone